Generation Rescue: Promotion of products sold by board members

-Several products and treatments recommended by Generation rescue to their members are sold by members of their Board of Director or their medical advisory board.
-A $20,000 hyperbaric chamber sold by a firm whose President is then-board member Samir Patel was promoted by the group.
-Generation rescue also encourages its members to seek hyperbaric treatments from Dan Rossignol, who is a member of their Science Advisory Board.
-Another member of that board, Anjum Usman Singh, also offers such treatments and received a reprimand by the Medical Board of the California Department of Consumer Affairs for failing to disclose she held a financial interest in the company selling the chambers she used with her patients.
+Several products and treatments recommended by Generation Rescue to their members were sold by members of their board of directors or their medical advisory board.
+A $20,000 hyperbaric chamber sold by a firm whose president was then-board member Samir Patel was promoted by the group.
+Generation Rescue also encouraged its members to seek hyperbaric treatments from Dan Rossignol, who was a member of their science advisory board.
+Another member of that board, Anjum Usman Singh, also offered such treatments and received a reprimand by the medical board of the California Department of Consumer Affairs for failing to disclose she held a financial interest in the company selling the chambers she used with her patients.

-It recommends lollipops enriched with vitamins sold by a company co-founded by Stan Kurtz and owned by Candace McDonald, who have been respectively a President of Generation Rescue and its Executive Director for ten years.
+Generation Rescue recommended lollipops enriched with vitamins sold by a company co-founded by Stan Kurtz and owned by Candace McDonald, who respectively served as president and executive director of Generation Rescue.
 For a time, the lollipops were sold directly through the group's website.
-A $2,000 foot bath that was promoted by Generation Rescue is sold by a sponsor of the group who contributes a minimum of $25,000 to its operating budget.
+A $2,000 foot bath that was promoted by Generation Rescue was sold by a sponsor of the group who contributed a minimum of $25,000 to its operating budget.

-Each of these featured products are not recognized by the medical community as effective against autism.
+None of these featured products were recognized by the medical community as effective treatments related to autism.
 Until March, 2019, the organization also offered grants to some families, with which they would buy products offered by companies sponsoring Generation Rescue.

 Failed clinic

 On June 19, 2017, Generation Rescue held a fundraising event in St. Charles, Illinois with Jenny McCarthy and husband Donnie Wahlberg, with part of the proceeds to be put aside for the construction of an integrative health clinic.
-Construction of the clinic begun in July, under a company managed by Candace McDonald, who was then Executive Director of Generation Rescue.
+Construction of the clinic begun in July, under a company managed by Candace McDonald, who was then executive director of Generation Rescue.
 Jenny McCarthy herself was on hand for the ground-breaking ceremony.
 The clinic was to open in January, 2018.

-Construction was stopped in the Fall of 2017 and the construction contractor filed a lawsuit for non-payment of invoices amounting to $500,000.
-Generation Rescue now denies it has any links to the construction of the clinic.
-However, Generation Rescue, Candace McDonald and Jenny McCarthy were named in the suit as Respondents in Discovery.
-The lawsuit was settled; while the terms of the settlement are confidential, title to the site of the proposed clinic was relinquished to the contractor, who had intended to redraw the building’s floor plans and finish individual suites.
+Construction was stopped in 2017 and the construction contractor filed a lawsuit for non-payment of invoices amounting to $500,000.
+Generation Rescue denied it had any links to the construction of the clinic.
+However, Generation Rescue, Candace McDonald and Jenny McCarthy were named in the suit as respondents in discovery.
+The lawsuit was settled; while the terms of the settlement were confidential, title to the site of the proposed clinic was relinquished to the contractor, who had intended to redraw the building's floor plans and finish individual suites.
 The property was subsequently developed as Fiore Salon Suites.